Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Holding yourself body language is not a fixed code.
 Holding your own arms may mean you want warmth, privacy, reassurance, or a smaller emotional boundary around the moment.
 The meaning becomes clearer when you ask what was happening around the gesture.

-Why hugging yourself can feel calming
+Why can hugging yourself feel calming?

 Hugging yourself can feel calming because the body receives warmth, gentle pressure, and a clear point of contact.
 The gesture gives the feeling somewhere to land instead of leaving it floating through the whole body.